jbartelh/advent-of-code-2020/README.md

 5b  missing-seat                  What is the ID of your seat?
 6   sum-of-anyone-yes             For each group, count the number of questions to which anyone answered "yes".
 What is the sum of those counts?
 6b  sum-of-everyone-yes           For each group, count the number of questions to which everyone answered "yes".
 What is the sum of those counts?
+7   bags-containing-shiny-gold    How many bag colors can eventually contain at least one shiny gold bag?
+7b  bags-inside-shiny-gold        How many individual bags are required inside your single shiny gold bag?
+8   accumulators-value            Run your copy of the boot code.
+Immediately before any instruction is executed a second time, what value is in the accumulator?
+8b  accumulator-after-fix         Fix the program so that it terminates normally by changing exactly one jmp (to nop) or nop (to jmp).
+What is the value of the accumulator after the program terminates?

 clj -A:run 1
 964875